Waziup/majiup-backend/README.md

 ```
 The Majiup image should be among the images

-### Step 2 - Create the docker container fromt the docker-compose file
+### Step 2 - Create the docker container from the docker-compose file
 ```
 docker-compose up -d
 ```